Austin-Daigle/Process-Scheduling-Algorithms/README.md

-# Operating Systems Process Scheduling Algorithms
+# OS Process Scheduling Algorithms
 This repo contains the different algorithms found in computer operating system process scheduling.

 ## How it works: